Tomu Muto: 2022

 During the second day of AKB48's 60th single release commemorative concert in Nippon Budokan, she announced her graduation from the group.
 She stated that Hisashiburi no Lip Gloss is her last participated single.
 She participated in B-side titled "Unmei no Uta" in which she centered.
 Meanwhile, she would still be active within group activities until March 8, 2023.

+2023

+On October 2, Muto announced that she had passed the SDGs (Sustainable Development Goals) Certification Exam.

+2024

+On April 18, Muto announced that she had undergone a tonsillectomy.

+On April 22, she announced on her Instagram that she had passed the career consultant exam.

+On September 30, it was announced that she has been appointed as a spokesperson for the cybersecurity company ACT.

 Personal life

 Muto's younger sister, Orin, also joined AKB48 as a 16th Generation member, and from 2018 to 2022, both of them are in Team K until Orin was transferred to Team A in April 2022.
 She also has a younger brother, who is older than Orin.
 They own a pet beagle named Oguri.